 The Fairness in Precision Medicine project will develop a framework for understanding trade-offs involved in precision medicine, and will raise challenges that may trigger conflicting commitments.
 The goal is to articulate salient gaps and blind spots in order to guide precision medicine initiatives at a critical time in their development.

-Dr. Kadija Ferryman is a cultural anthropologist whose research examines how cultural and moral values are embedded in digital health information, social and biological influences on health, and the ethics of translational and digital health research.
+Dr. Kadija Ferryman is a cultural anthropologist who studies health risk as a social, cultural, and ethical phenomenon.
+Specifically, her research examines the impacts of health risk prediction through information technologies such as genomics, digital medical records, and artificial intelligence on marginalized groups.
+She is currently a Postdoctoral Scholar at the Data & Society Research Institute in New York and leads the Fairness in Precision Medicine research study, which examines the potential for bias and discrimination in predictive precision medicine.
+She is a Mozilla Open Science Fellow and will be conducting an ethnography examining the origins of the open health movement and the history of electronic health records during the fellowship.
 She earned a BA in Anthropology from Yale University and a PhD in Anthropology from The New School for Social Research.
 Before completing her PhD, she was a policy researcher at the Urban Institute where she studied how housing and neighborhoods impact well-being, specifically the effects of public housing redevelopment on children, families, and older adults.
-She has published research in journals such as Journal of Health Care for the Poor and Underserved, European Journal of Human Genetics, and Genetics in Medicine.
-She is currently a Postdoctoral Scholar at the Data & Society Research Institute.
+Ferryman is a member of the Institutional Review Board for the All of Us Research Program and she has published research in journals such as Journal of Health Care for the Poor and Underserved, European Journal of Human Genetics, and Genetics in Medicine.

 Mikaela Pitcan is a social scientist and mental health clinician.
 Her areas of research include the impact of technology on learning, the ways in which technological systems impact decision-making and influence the connection between prejudice and discriminatory behavior.
 Mikaela also explores the impact of racially discriminatory experiences on individuals within the workplace as well as institutions of higher learning.
 She works to interpret technology's influence through a psychological lens and create avenues of communication between researchers, product developers, and educators.
 She holds a BS in psychology from the University of Florida, a MS.Ed in Mental Health Counseling from Fordham University Graduate School of Education and is currently a doctoral candidate in Counseling Psychology at Fordham University